mbarron62/Game-Critique-3/README.md

 7. It has way too much DLC, and it a too costly expect the Spider-Man one was free.

 8. I don't like that the game is Sunset all the time, I liked Superheroes stayed daytime all the time, so you could see the natural colors of the city, stuff like that.
 This is my own opinion.

-9. Customization was terrible, it copied it from Superheroes and didn't bothering making new changes.
-Where you can actually customize your character and making abilities separate rather than have Spidey's face or a weapon just to get the character's abilities, it was turd, the customization